thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

     ingredients.
 Thus the best potioneers strongly inherit from both the Cherubim and Virtues.
-Some potions additionally require chemical reactions not possible in nature, this requires the potioneer to have abilities in the Power to make a probablistic reaction happen in the desired time frame.
+Some potions additionally require chemical reactions not possible in nature, this requires the potioneer to have abilities in the Power to make a probabilistic reaction happen in the desired time frame.
     Alternately, the potioneeer can transmute the form of one ingredient to make it chemically react the desired way.
 Lastly, if a potion is to be stored, rather than used immediately, the effects must be locked in place *at the time of creation*, again an ability coming from the Powers.

-    Potions is a wandless art, though some traditions *do* use incantations as part of the process the potioneer trigger their magic.
+    Potions is a wandless art, though some traditions *do* use incantations as part of the process to assist the potioneer to trigger their magic.
     Hogwarts teaches potions in its hardest form: both wandless and silent, requiring near instinctual use of effectively three to four forms of magic simultaneously.
 The nephil must use abilities inherited from the Virtues to augment the ingredients with additional properties, locking the augmentation in place using the time magic from the Powers(endless duration).
 As this highly personal process will result in something slightly different from nephil to nephil, he/she must use abilities from the Cherubim to pick precisely the ingredients affected by his/her magic to precisely the right degree and in precisely the right way.
 Should the ingredients not want to mix, the nephil then uses abilities inherited from either the Dominions or the Virtues, either transmuting the form of the ingredient into something that can mix, or to manipulate the laws of chemistry to make the reaction possible.
 The different ways and patterns of stirring are essentially mental triggers to help the nephil activate their magic.
 This means that a potion recipe is more of a suggestion than a true recipe, the best will always come from deviating from the recipe by *just the right amount* to account for your personal magic and the specific ingredients you happen to be using in this particular instance.

 Runes
 :   These are also complicated.
 Runes are _created_ from powers inherited from
     the Virtues, you augment reality to give your writing not just meaning, but power.
-They are, however, *powered* by the inheritance related to the effect of the runes in question.
+They are, however, *powered* by the inheritance from the Dominions (ability to command magic).
 Thus two people equally skilled at creating runes might not be equally skilled at powering those runes, or vice versa.
     This is also a deviation from the cannon Harry Potter universe.
     Runes can also be created to *absorb* power from the surrounding area to power connected sequences of runes, using abilities inherited from the Principalities.
 This in practice reduces the effect of any attempt to use